-Stuffing is such a part of Thanksgiving for so many people (me included), yet it almost always is bread based and adds very little nutritional value to the meal.
-This has been the most difficult recipe to make a healthy version of, but I am pleased with the (much more nutritious) outcome.
+Stuffing is such a part of Thanksgiving for so many people (me included), yet it is almost always bread based and adds very little nutritional value to the meal.
+This has been a difficult recipe to create a healthy version of, but I am pleased with the (much more nutritious) outcome.

 If you are hosting Thanksgiving this year, why not serve a meal with as much nutrition as it has taste?

 - 2 large turnips (not sure how big they normally are, but mine weighed about 2 lbs each, so 4 lbs total)

 - 3 large or 4 medium sweet potatoes